wedadmurar/SpliceLoc-ML/README.md

 ## What is SpliceLoc-ML?

-Non-canonical splice variants — those occurring outside the invariant ±1/±2 splice site positions — are a clinically significant but computationally underserved class of genetic variants.
+Non-canonical splice variants, those occurring outside the invariant ±1/±2 splice site positions are a clinically significant but computationally neglected class of genetic variants.
 Existing tools either focus on one genomic region only, or apply a single universal model across all variant types, which leads to canonical bias and reduced sensitivity for exonic and deep intronic variants.

 SpliceLoc-ML addresses this by training **three separate Random Forest models**, one per genomic location category: